Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Mei 2025 14.23.34 UTC
+- WIB: Sabtu, 10 Mei 2025 15.31.18 UTC
-- WITA: Sabtu, 10 Mei 2025 15.23.34 UTC
+- WITA: Sabtu, 10 Mei 2025 16.31.18 UTC
-- WIT: Sabtu, 10 Mei 2025 16.23.34 UTC
+- WIT: Sabtu, 10 Mei 2025 17.31.18 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational